adamripley98/nalda/README.md

   * To begin they can be location based and random, eventually custom based on user
 - [ ] Delete a user, delete all content of that user
 - [ ] When article or listing is deleted, content is deleted from AWS
+- [ ] When content is edited, old images are deleted from AWS

 ## Questions